Virtual - FRIDAY, APRIL 20

 - Submit an initial Team Portfolio Report by the deadline (usually in February).
 This document can be updated until June 1, but the initial report needs to be submitted prior to the virtual competition.
 It can be accessed via the Competition Resource Page on our website.

-- Submit the following to Enactus United States by Wednesday, March 22nd, 2017 by 5:00 PM CT
+- Submit the following to Enactus United States by the published deadline:

-- Presentation Materials: (1) One video of the Enactus presentation team giving their 17-minute oral presentation.
-(2) One timed multimedia presentation (PowerPoint or timed mp4 video\presentation ONLY).
+- One timed multimedia presentation (FILE TYPE MUST BE .MP4 FORMAT ONLY).
 This presentation must be timed and correlate with the oral presentation from the team as Enactus United States will not be controlling any slide decks or presentation materials.
 Both the presentation team video and multimedia presentation video should be saved to a cloud-based storage site(Google Drive, Dropbox, etc.) and the link must be mailed to the Enactus staff person indicated on the event webpage.